Top

 The bottom half of Banpo Bridge is called Jamsugyo.

-Try taking a stroll across Jamsugyo during dry periods for unique views of the east and west sides of the city, with the waters of the Han River as your soundtrack.
+Best of all, it’s car-free on these days, and you can take see unique views of the east and west sides of the city, with the waters of the Han River as your soundtrack.

-Which side of Banpo Bridge should I visit?
+Which side of Banpo Bridge should I Visit?

 Banpo Bridge is located almost exactly in the centre of Seoul, and connects the districts of Seocho in the south, to Yongsan in the north.